system76/docs/content/login-from-live-disk.md

 ---
-title: Login from Live Disk (Chroot)
+title: Log in from Live Disk (Chroot)
 description: >
     Access an installed OS from a Live Disk/Recovery.
 keywords: